Qwest

 Qwest Communications International, Inc. was a United States telecommunications carrier.
-Qwest provided local service in 14 western and midwestern U.S. states: Arizona, Colorado, Idaho, Iowa, Minnesota, Montana, Nebraska, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
+Qwest provided local service in 14 western and midwestern U.S. states: Arizona, Colorado, Idaho, Iowa, Minnesota, Montana, Nebraska, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming.

 On April 22, 2010, CenturyLink announced it would acquire Qwest in a stock transaction.
 The merger closed on April 1, 2011.
 Qwest began doing business as CenturyLink in August 2011.

 Qwest provided voice, Internet backbone data services, and digital television in some areas.
 It operated in three segments: Wireline Services, Wireless Services, and Other Services.
 The Wireline Services segment provided local voice, long-distance voice, and data and Internet (DSL) services to consumers, businesses, and wholesale customers, as well as access services to wholesale customers.
 The Wireless Services segment was achieved by a partnership with Verizon Wireless.
 Qwest also partnered with DirecTV to provide digital television service to its customers.
 In Phoenix, Denver, Salt Lake City, Boise, and Omaha, Qwest offered Qwest Choice TV (later also known as Qwest Digital Television), an IPTV service over DSL.
 This service was retired in October 2008 (after being no longer available to new customers in May 2008), leaving DirecTV as the only TV service Qwest provided.
 Qwest Choice TV customers were moved to DirecTV.
 The Other Services segment primarily involved the sublease of real estate assets, such as space in office buildings, warehouses, and other properties.

 Qwest Communications also provided long-distance services and broadband data, as well as voice and video communications globally.
 The company sold its products and services to small businesses, governmental entities, and public and private educational institutions through various channels, including direct-sales marketing, telemarketing, arrangements with third-party agents, company's Web site, and partnership relations.
 As of September 13, 2005, Qwest had 98 retail stores in 14 states.
 Qwest Communications was headquartered in Denver, Colorado at 1801 California Street, in the second tallest building in Denver at 53 stories.
 The majority of Qwest occupational or non-management employees were represented by two labor unions; the Communications Workers of America and in Montana, the International Brotherhood of Electrical Workers.
 Qwest also had software development centers in Bangalore and Noida (New Delhi), India called Qwest Software Services.